2025-11-27

-The first meeting of 2025 will be held on Thursday the 6th of March.
+The next meeting of 2025 will be held on November 27th.

 Everyone is welcome to join us, there is no need to register!